Driven Magnon-Photon System as a Tunable Quantum Heat Rectifier: Model and dissipative dynamics

 \section{Model and dissipative dynamics}

 We consider a hybrid quantum system consisting of coherently coupled magnons and microwave photons, which are connected to two different thermal reservoirs, as shown in Fig. (\ref{figmp}).
-The magnons are directly driven by a field, and couple to the cavity photons via the magnetic dipole interaction \cite{lachance2019hybrid}.
-The total Hamiltonian of the driven hybrid magnon-photon system is given by \cite{crescini2020magnon, Sun2021PRL, Zhang2014PRL};
+The magnons are directly driven by an external magnetic field, and couple to the cavity photons via the magnetic dipole interaction \cite{lachance2019hybrid}.
+The total Hamiltonian of the driven hybrid magnon-photon system is given in the rotating wave approximation \cite{crescini2020magnon, Sun2021PRL, Zhang2014PRL};